thanghoang/GaitAuth/README.md

 3. **Rotation Matrix**: contains 9 elements in the 3x3 rotation matrix as presented in the paper.

+# Citing

+Any use of this implementation and dataset should cite the following paper:

+``
+Hoang, T., Choi, D. and Nguyen, T., On the instability of sensor orientation in gait verification on mobile phone.
+In12th IEE E International Joint Conference on e-Business and Telecommunications (ICETE), 4 (2015): 148-159.
+``

 # Further Information
 For any inquiries, bugs, and assistance regarding using the code, please contact Thang Hoang (hoangmin@oregonstate.edu).